Skip to Content

 Well, technically, no. If everyone had TSA PreCheck, those lines would be almost as long.

-Even still, TSA PreCheck lines move faster because laptops don’t have to come out, shoes and jackets don’t have to come off, etc. Those security measures slow things down.
+However, TSA PreCheck lines move faster because laptops don’t have to come out, shoes and jackets don’t have to come off, etc. Those security measures slow things down.

-Anyone over 12 years old who flies needs their own TSA PreCheck.
-If you are traveling with your own children under the age of 13 on the same reservation, they can go through the TSA PreCheck line with you.
+If you are traveling with your own children under the age of 13 on the same reservation, they can go through the TSA PreCheck line with you because they are under the TSA PreCheck age.
+Expect TSA agents to ask kids who look close to 13 how old they are.

 Note: while children 13-17 traveling on the same itinerary as an adult with PreCheck may go through the PreCheck line so long as their boarding passes show the PreCheck logo.

-How much is TSA PreCheck?
+How much does TSA PreCheck cost?

-The cost is $85 paid at the time of your interview.
+The cost is $78 paid at the time of your interview.
 If your application is denied, you do not receive a refund of this fee.

 When your five years is up, you have the option to renew online.
 At this time, the renewal online is cheaper at $70, which makes it absolutely worth it to renew.
+If you have to renew in person, the cost is $78.

-What does TSA PreCheck get me?
+What are the TSA PreCheck benefits?

 Because those with PreCheck status have been prescreened and deemed low risk, some of the recent security measures will no longer apply when your ticket is marked with PreCheck status and you are flying in an airport that offers PreCheck benefits.